smartcontractkit/documentation/docs/Oracle Jobs/adapters.md

 # DEPRECATED

-> ⚠️ NOTE
+> ❗️ v1 Jobs are deprecated
-> The style of adapter described below (otherwise known as a JSON adapter or v1 adapter) is deprecated and will be removed in Chainlink 1.0.0.
+> The adapters or JSON adapters for v1 Jobs are deprecated and will be removed for Chainlink nodes running version 1.0.0 and later.
+Use [v2 job tasks](/docs/tasks) instead.
 >
-> Please refer to [v2 job tasks](/docs/tasks) instead.
+> See the [v2 jobs migration page](/docs/jobs/migration-v1-v2) to learn how to migrate to v2 jobs.

 ## Adapters